-Do you make your workers an employee handbook, set hours, or direct what the work must be?
+Do you give your workers an employee handbook, set hours, or direct what the work must be?
 Then you could be exerting behavior control, which makes your workers an employee.

 Do you forbid your workers from engaging with other clients, or allow them to take a loss?
 Then you might be exerting financial control.

 If the courts can prove you control your worker, then you might be dealing with an employee.